 Harley-Davidson is a success story in the motorcycle market.
 The company remains profitable despite challenges in the global automotive industry.
 Harley-Davidson’s marketing mix provides insights on how the firm maintains its business resilience.
 The marketing mix (4Ps; Product, Place, Promotion, Price) is the set of strategies and tactics used to execute a marketing plan.
 In the case of Harley-Davidson’s marketing mix, concerns about promoting and strengthening the brand are effectively addressed.
 Even though the company has increased its advertising efforts, its marketing mix remains practically the same.
 Through this marketing mix, Harley-Davidson competes well in the domestic and global motorcycle markets.

 Harley-Davidson’s marketing mix (4Ps) indicates how a motorcycle company can focus on personal selling to promote its products, brand, and business.
-This factor in the marketing mix supports the company’s efforts for a resilient brand despite strong competition.
+This factor in the marketing mix supports the company’s efforts for a resilient brand despite strong and growing competition.

 Harley-Davidson’s Products (Product Mix)

 Harley-Davidson has a limited product mix.
 This component of the marketing mix covers the outputs that the company sells.
 The product lines in Harley-Davidson’s product mix are as follows:

 - Parts and Accessories (Example: H-D’s Screamin’ Eagle brand)

 - MotorClothes Merchandise and Collections